evryn/laravel-toman/docs/testing.md

 ## Testing PaymentVerification

-We can simulate callback request (without actual data) and write a Feature test for that:
+We can simulate callback request and write a Feature test for that:

 ```php
 <?php